WesVanVugt/composite-object/readme.md

 ###### `"reference"`

 Never copy keys.
 Changes made will affect the source.
+Only supported for copying an `Object`.

 ###### `"on-write"`